SophMC/notechain/README.md

 ####Day 1
-I learned some [git commands](001-git-basics.md) and [played around with some data](pandas-notebooks-csv/001-LendingClub.ipynb) in ipython using the data frames (df) in pandas library.
+I learned some [git commands](001-git-basics.md) and [played around with some data](pandas-notebooks-csv/001-LendingClub.ipynb) in ipython using DataFrames (df) in pandas library.
 `df.columns(), df.index(), df.dtypes()`

 -------------